For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘If that’s all scepticism was about, it would be commendable,’ Mo said.
 ‘However, I’ve often noticed that when strange, inexplicable things happen to sceptics or are witnessed by them, they find it difficult to deal with these encounters.
 It’s a dilemma to have to believe nothing is happening even when it is.
 Eli helping you off the ridge would be one such example of feeling conflicted by contrary beliefs.’

-‘I suppose it should have been obvious what was happening,’ I said, ‘yet it didn’t seem that way at the time.’
+‘I suppose it should have been obvious what was happening, even though it didn’t seem that way at the time.’

 ‘I understand how difficult it can be to reconcile what doesn’t line up with what is believed possible.
 I remember an experience I once had in Rome with some friends visiting from England.
 One of them was a highly qualified professor who taught Civil Engineering at Leeds.
 He was particularly brilliant working with numbers, priding himself as a hardcore sceptic about anything that he couldn’t reduce to measurement.